Concerned Letter Carriers

 Establish A Dispute Resolution Task Force

 • We must have a creditable Dispute Resolution Process that is just and swift.
-Currently there are over 15,000 grievances backlogged at Step Band 5,000 cases pending arbitration.
+Currently there are over 15,000 grievances backlogged at Step B and 5,000 cases pending arbitration.
 This did not happen overnight.
-Obviously the 59 teams currently in place are inadequate to deal with the backlog and new cases coming in, more Teams are needed and that will happen.
+Obviously the 59 teams currently in place are inadequate to deal with the backlog and as new cases keep coming in, more Teams are needed and that will happen.
 However, the NALC responsibilities for the DRT process are not specific to the STEP B and Arbitration process.
-The 1 5,000 backlogged grievances at Step B are just the tip of the iceberg, there are thousands of grievances backlogged at Steps A and Informal A. My experience as a Branch Officer and as Chief Instructor for the NALC’s Formal A and Beyond training tells me that we have a vast reservoir of talent and sophistication within the rank and file with that said, we can develop a force of aggressive advocates breaking the backlog, protecting the rights of Letter Carriers, and improving working conditions.
+The 15,000 backlogged grievances at Step B are just the tip of the iceberg, there are thousands of grievances backlogged at Steps A and Informal A. My experience as a Branch Officer and as Chief Instructor for the NALC’s Formal A and Beyond training tells me that we have a vast reservoir of talent and sophistication within the rank and file, with that said –we can develop a force of aggressive advocates breaking the backlog, protecting the rights of Letter Carriers, and improving working conditions.
 We will always be mindful that “Justice delayed is Justice denied”.

 Hostile Work Environment Abatement